bnookala/candle/README.md

 After running the installation step above, you can run the server via:

-	npm run server
+	npm run server -- -p [port]

 Or:

-	node server/server.js
+	node server/server.js -p [port]

-The server defaults to running at 127.0.0.1:8090.
-In the near future you will be able to run the server on a different port.
+Where [port] is a requiremed argument, and a number.

-Visiting 127.0.0.1: 8090 with a client connected will present you the administration page.
+Visiting 127.0.0.1:[port] with a client connected will present you the administration page.

 ###Client